nicnaude/Mailbox-rapid-prototype/README.md

 ## Mailbox

 CodePath Project: The purpose of this prototype is to simulate the user's experience while using the Mailbox app to swipe cells and view the slide out menu.
-This demo utilizes iOS gesture recognizers for panning and tapping.
+This demo utilises iOS gesture recognisers for panning and tapping.

 Time spent: 12 hours